techiesgarage/techiesgarage/README.md

-# 🚀 Techies Garage – Official GitHub Organization
+# 🚀 Techies Garage – Modern Web Solutions

 Welcome to the official GitHub space of **Techies Garage**, a modern digital agency focused on building high-performance, scalable, and visually powerful web solutions for startups, businesses, and innovators.